cooperative-computing-lab/cctools/doc/manuals/awe/index.md

 and `condor_submit_workers`.
 Additionally, resources can be managed automatically using `work_queue_factory`.
 Using `work_queue_worker` also allows the worker to operate as a ”Foreman”, enabling the hierarchical distribution of tasks.
-Since the master has started we can start a worker locally.
+Since the manager has started we can start a worker locally.

 ```sh